 1. Email Authentication

-Email systems use TXT records to publish policies that help prevent spoofing and phishing attacks.
-The main protocols relying on TXT records include:
+Email systems use TXT records to publish rules that stop spoofing and phishing.
+The main protocols that rely on TXT records are:

 2. Domain Ownership Verification

-Many online services, including Google, Microsoft, and SSL certificate authorities, require domain owners to prove control over a domain before granting access to services or issuing certificates.
-This verification is often performed by asking the domain owner to add a specific TXT record with a unique token to their DNS zone.
-The service then queries the DNS to confirm the presence of the token.
+Services like Google, Microsoft, and SSL certificate authorities need to know you actually control your domain before they'll give you access or issue certificates.
+They usually do this by asking you to add a specific TXT record with a unique token to your DNS.
+The service then checks your DNS to confirm it's there.

 How to Query TXT Records